sujmishra/data-science-berkley/Assignment-20.1/README.md

 Choice Of Model: We will create our baseline with a **Logistic Regression** model for simplicity and easy interpretation

 ## Cross Validation
-Train test split or cross validation is used for reproducibility.
+1. Train test split or cross validation is used for reproducibility.
+2. 20% of the dataset is used for the testing split.
+3. Stratification is used as a cross validation strategy due to the imbalanced nature of the dataset.

 ## Model scores

 | Metric  	                 | Score              | Intepretation |